Oct 8 – 12, 2010

 Electron clouds impose limitations on current accelerators that may be more severe for future machines, unless adequate measures of mitigation are taken.
 Recently, it has been proposed to use feedback systems operating at high frequency (in the GHz range) to damp single-bunch transverse coherent oscillations that may otherwise be amplified during the interaction of the beam with ambient...

-RAFFAELLO SECONDO
+3. RAFFAELLO SECONDO (LBNL)

 10/10/10, 10:30 AM